How Venus flytrap Inspired Snap-through Soft Robot Actuators

 The Venus flytrap snaps shut in 100 milliseconds — one of the fastest movements in the plant kingdom.
 It uses a bistable elastic snap-through mechanism: the leaf is pre-stressed into a curved shape that snaps to an opposite curvature when trigger hairs are stimulated, like a curved ruler being pushed past its elastic midpoint.

-In the language of biomimicry, this falls under the Move › Produce rapid movement category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Move › Produce rapid movement category.

 The Design Principle